MalekMansour/Killer-Invasion/websites.md

 39. YouPorn (WeirdYoutube version of yk what.)
 40. Amputay (Blog where people talk about the amazing work of a surgeon that amputes them and changes the places of their body parts on their bodiess.)
 41. Doctor Kay (The official website of the ampute doctor, talking about all his work.)
 42. InSurAncE: A service that willing to set up a "real" accident for a customer to take money from the insurance.
+43. Dumb Ways to Die For Real: Tutorial for you how to die in whatever ways you want to.
+44. You Are Alright: A service that willing to kill anybody or burn up some bodies or anything to hide up your sins.
+45.